Foundations of a Good Swing Stance

 A consistent golf swing is built on proper alignment.
 However, because it might seem basic, it can sometimes be forgotten in the pursuit for an improved swing.
 So, here’s your reminder: Make sure your knees, hips and shoulders are in line and parallel to your target line!

-Build Upon Your Foundation at CA
+Build your foundation at CA

 It’s no secret that consistency is a challenge for golfers.
 Dedicating yourself to creating integrity from the ground-up in your stance is a powerful way to improve your consistency, and thus, your game.